-- Go to System > Network > Interface - · Change the IP address and Netmask as required. - Select the management Access methods for the dmz interface. - HTTPS To allow secure HTTPS connections to the web-based manager through the dmz interface. - PING If you want the dmz interface to respond to pings.
+- Go to System > Network > Interface - For the dmz interface, select Modify [TM]. - Change the IP address and Netmask as required. - Select the management Access methods for the dmz interface.

+HTTPS To allow secure HTTPS connections to the web-based manager through the dmz interface.

+- PING If you want the dmz interface to respond to pings.
 Use this setting to verify your installation and for testing. - SSH To allow secure SSH connections to the CLI through the dmz interface. - SNMP To allow a remote SNMP manager to request SNMP information by connecting to the dmz interface.
 See Configuring SNMP. - Select OK to save your changes.